 In cases where an export violation may have occurred, due diligence is a strong mitigating factor that could protect you from excessive fines or penalties such as loss of exporting privileges or jail time.

-When can you throw away your export documents?
 Different departments and agencies define export records differently.
 The Export Administration Regulations (EAR), which cover most exports that don't fall under the jurisdiction of the U.S. State Department, defines the types of records that must be retained, including:

 Export control documents as defined in Part 772 of the EAR

 Restrictive trade practice or boycott documents and reports (read more about anti-boycott compliance here)